Are Your Wisdom Teeth Causing You Pain And Discomfort?

 If your tooth is partially erupted through the gum, food particles and bacteria can accumulate beneath the gum, resulting in a local infection.
 This can lead to pain, swelling and bad breath.
 You may even find it difficult to chew or open your mouth fully.
 This infection can spread to the cheek and neck.

-When a wisdom tooth develops, it can cause a lot of pressure against the other teeth causing pain, and can even lead to erosion of the other teeth.
+When a wisdom tooth develops, it can place a lot of pressure against the other teeth causing pain, and can even lead to erosion of the neighbouring teeth.

 If you have received orthodontic treatment to straighten your teeth, your wisdom teeth can compromise the results by moving the teeth out of place.